mnit-rtmc/iris/docs/incident_dms.md

 MIDDLE | YES      | Y/N      | ON `[alt]`             | ON 394 EAST
 FAR    | YES      | YES      | ON `[alt]` AT `[pck0]` | ON 394 AT HWY 100

+Several MULTI-like tags are defined for incident locators.

 Tag      | Description
 ---------|-------------------------------------------